Literary-Insights/blog/src/content/blog/Accounting for non-accounting students - John R. Dyson & Ellie Franklin.txt-1.md

 So in summary, the Dragons use financial questioning and ratio analysis to understand start-ups and make informed investment decisions on whether to back potential entrepreneurs on the show.

- Based on the information provided, here is a summary:
+ Based on the information provided,

 - Tal employed 100 employees as of the financial statements date.